The $0 productivity upgrade most developers miss

 - The Rust revolution matters - Tools written in Rust between 2018-2024 are dramatically faster, safer, and more reliable than their C predecessors from decades ago

-But between 2018 and 2024, the open-source community rewrote all of them.
 The new versions run 10-100x faster.
-They output JSON that AI tools can parse.
-They have better defaults, clearer error messages, and they just work better.
+They output JSON that AI tools can actually parse.
+They have sensible defaults, clear error messages, and they just behave better.

 Why 1970s tools break AI automation